 General Policies

 The link to the Non Designated Heritage Assets would be circulated to Forum members.
-AC TION Claire M
+AC TION JB

 In relation to the Character and Appearance Policy it was confirmed that the suburbs had been included.
 Concern was expressed at the impact of design on traffic flows.
 The WNP Townscape Additions would be circulated in due course.
-ACTION Claire M

-With regard to Policy A5 it was agreed to reduce the number of units, the precise figure to be determined by the WNP Committee.
-ACTION Claire M
+ACTION Committee/CM/JBWith regard to Policy A5 it was agreed to reduce the number of units, the precise figure to be determined by the WNP Committee.
+ACTION Committee/Claire M/JB

 We are working with the Windsor 2030 NP with regard to Key Views.